PCBasPRO/PCBasPRO_0002_Cheap_FOC2VESC/README.md

 - Evaluate ESP32...
 - update PCB with privious topics.
 - Evaluate the CAN connection to have a dual motor control in 100x100mm board (really cheap at JLCPCB)
-- Get some people interested in Buy/testing the dual motor control (no good material at home for that)
+- Get some people interested in Buy/testing the dual motor control (no material at home for that)
 - Start conversations with VESC tool or set firmware
-- Pending from the selled test samples a case creations in aluminium
+- Create an aluminium case (Pending from the selled samples

 ### **PCB Status:**